b-robotized/b_ctrldbox_commissioning/docs/supported_robots/KUKA.md

 ## 2. Prepare KRL Configuration Files

 The **Kuka Robot Language** programs define the communication parameters.
 You must modify them to match your network setup before transferring them to the controller.
+**If you are using recommended IPs, you don't have to edit these files.**

 They can be found in the [kuka branch of `b_ctrldbox_commissioning`](https://github.com/b-robotized/b_ctrldbox_commissioning/tree/kuka-master) repository, and are present in the commissioning Docker Container under `~/commissioning/ros2_jazzy/src/b_ctrldbox_commissioning/kuka`

 - `b_ctrldbox_rsi_eth.xml:`

-  - Edit the `<IP_NUMBER>` tag to match the IP address of your commissioning host PC
+  - Edit the default IP `10.23.23.28` to match the IP address of the IP address of the real-time interface for Robot on the CtrlX device.

 - `b_ctrldbox_rsi.rsix:`

   - This file contains safety limits.
 The default values are typically sufficient to start.

   - Pay attention to the `<Timeout>` parameter under `ETHERNET` object.
 RSI operates in discrete time steps (e.g., 4ms), and the controller expects a valid response from the PC for each step.
-If you experience frequent disconnects, you may need to improve the real-time performance of your PC, for instance by using an RT-PREEMPT kernel.
+If you experience frequent disconnects, you may need to adjust properly the scheduler rate in for the b»controlled box in the CtrlX.
+See [CtrlX setup](../SETUP_CTRLX.md) for more details.

 - `b_ctrldbox_rsi.src:`